 "mti🙂tek".codePoints().forEach(cp -> System.out.println(new String(Character.toChars(cp))));

-m t i 🙂 t e kSee the Java docs API for the usage of
+m t i 🙂 t e kSee the Java API documentation for how to use the

 Character.toChars